omarehab215/python-learning-journal/week1_reflections.md

-Python is high-level language looks similar to English compared to other programming languages Pyhton is used a lot in machine learning and AI
+Python is high-level language and it looks similar to English compared to other programming languages.

+Pyhton is used a lot in machine learning and AI